Anindyadeep/GPTRec/README.md

 # GPT4Rec

-Using LLMs to enhance Recommendation Systems we have built an application called ## MovieBox.
+Using LLMs to enhance Recommendation Systems we have built:
+## MovieBox
 An application to get the movies of your desire.

 ## How to set up the server